Mapsui/Mapsui/docfx/documentation/samples.md

 # Samples
 The best way to get started with mapsui is to download the source and run a samples app.
 There are sample apps for each supported platform.
 On Windows you could run [Mapsui.Samples.Wpf](https://github.com/Mapsui/Mapsui/tree/master/Samples/Mapsui.Samples.Wpf).
 In the dropdown at the top left you can select between different categories.
-With the option buttons you can select between specific samples.All these samples correspond to a specific sample classes that is derived from ISample.
+With the option buttons you can select between specific samples.
+All these samples correspond to a specific sample class that is derived from ISample.

 ## Where can I find the code for the samples?
 The samples can be found in this folder: Samples\Mapsui\Mapsui.Samples.Common\Maps.
 The most easy way to find them is to search for the name of the sample.
 For instance "1 Points"